New View Overview ---> New View Main Page, abxn Main Page. About this Page. Contact.

 (This section is inserted years after the above was written, and the above might need altering to take account of it.
 And the following might need altering to take account of the above.
 30 March 2020)

-The interconnectedness that I am referring to above is the opposite.
-It increases responsibility and freedom.
-This kind of interconnectedness is a fact, nor a norm.
-It refers to the fact that Creation is organised in such a way that whatever we do has repercussions, that how we function is not determined, and that for the repercussions of our functioning we bear the dignity of responsibility.
-Our functioning might be good or bad, and its repercussions, beneficial to others or harmful.
+Interconnectedness is not a norm, an 'ought to', but a fact and a responsibility.
+It refers to the fact that Creation is organised in such a way that whatever we do has repercussions.
+How we function is not determined, and that for the repercussions of our functioning we bear the dignity of responsibility.
+Our functioning might be good or bad, and its repercussions, beneficial to others or harmful, but whichever, we bear responsibility and that dignifies us.
 We are interconnected in a web or ocean of potentially-joyful responsibility.
+The norm that we 'ought to' follow and obey is responsibility, not interconnectedness.

 The Importance of Attitudes